Quantco/datajudge/docs/source/development.rst

 Integration tests are run against a specific backend at a time.
 As of now, we provide helper scripts to spin up either a Postgres or MSSQL backend.
+Our ``environment.yml`` does not include the necessary dependencies for these backends, so you will need to install them manually.

 To run integration tests against Postgres, first start a docker container with a Postgres database: